N0-C0M/Serenada/serenada_prd.md

 - Joins the existing call

 #### Use case 3: End a call
-- Call creator taps **End Call**
+- User taps **End Call**
-- Both participants are disconnected
+- Only that participant is disconnected
-- Both are returned to the homepage
+- The remaining participant stays in the room (waiting)

 #### Use case 4: Rejoin a call
 - Opening the same link again rejoins the same call room